Holistic Massage and Sports Massage Therapy

-Energetic Massage Therapy is suitable for both men and women, and can aid relaxation, reduce stress and tension, and relieve muscle pain.
+Holistic Massage Therapy is suitable for both men and women, and can aid relaxation, reduce stress and tension, and relieve muscle pain and stiffness.
 Because massage therapy stimulates the circulation of blood and lymph it also detoxifies the body and nourishes and improves the skin.
-The types of problems which can benefit from Energetic Massage Therapy include not only physical problems such as headaches, insomnia and joint or muscle pain and stiffness, but also emotional issues such as sadness, anger and frustration.

 A good massage therapist will always check that the person receiving the massage is comfortable with the amount of pressure being used.
 The parts of the body that are massaged include the back, neck, shoulders, arms, hands, legs and feet.
-A full body massage usually takes at least an hour, after which the person receiving the treatment experiences a profound sense of relaxation and well-being.
+A full body massage usually takes at least an hour.

-For more information about Energetic massage therapy or to make an appointment, please telephone Eleanor McGrath at the Lismore Clinic, Lismore, Co.
-Waterford, on 087 879 7048.
+For more information about Holistic Massage or Sports Massage Therapy, or to make an appointment, please telephone Sean Cummins at the Lismore Clinic, Lismore, Co.
+Waterford, on 087 2311179.

 Aromatherapy Massage for Women